Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Acknowledgements

 \section{Acknowledgements}

 This project is funded by DST-SERB, Govt. of India, under the Fast Track scheme for young scientists, Grant No. SR/FTP/PS-118/2011.
 We are thankful to The Inter-University Centre for Astronomy and Astrophysics (IUCAA) for providing the HPC facility.
-Computations described in this work were performed using the Enzo code developed by the Laboratory for Computational Astrophysics at the University of California in San Diego (http://lca.ucsd.edu) and data analysis is done with the yt-tools (http://yt-project.org/).
+Computations described in this work were performed using the Enzo code developed by the Laboratory for Computational Astrophysics at the University of California in San Diego (http://lca.ucsd.edu) and data analysis is done with the yt-toolkit (http://yt-project.org/).
+We would like to thank the anonymous referee for making the most useful comments that helped us to improve the content of the paper significantly.
+Thanks to Prof. Heysung Kang as well for her valuable suggestions and help regarding the current status of CR acceleration computation.